Connect with us

 Reflected ceiling drawing

 This drawing depicts what the ceiling should look like when viewed from the floor.
-It might show elements such as the light fixtures attached to ceilings, visual features of a cornice, the design of a visible column.
+It might show elements such as the light fixtures attached to ceilings, the visual features of a cornice, and the design of a visible column.

 Perspective drawings